Tim Gaines: With Stryper

 Gaines briefly left the band during the pre-production period of the band's Platinum-selling album To Hell with the Devil but rejoined the band after the sessions were concluded to tour.
+According to Michael Sweet, the band felt Gaines' jazz-influenced playing style did not suit the tighter rhythmic feel they wanted for the album, and a session player was brought in to record the bass parts instead.
+Gaines was also temporarily replaced for the subsequent tour by bassist Matt Hurich of Leatherwolf; a widely circulated promotional photograph from this period, often assumed to depict the band's full lineup, in fact features Hurich rather than Gaines.
+Sweet has stated the band reinstated Gaines ahead of the tour after concluding that "Stryper is Michael Sweet, Robert Sweet, Oz Fox and Tim Gaines."

-Gaines did not play on the band's follow up, In God We Trust, but toured in support of the album.
+Gaines did not play on the band's follow-up, In God We Trust, but toured in support of the album.

 Gaines's contributions to the band's next release, Against the Law, were evident in his playing throughout the album, but he did not play on the band's cover of Earth, Wind & Fire's "Shining Star," which featured bassist Randy Jackson.

 With Stryper, Gaines had contributed to 17 albums, including live performances and studio albums.
 Soldiers Under Command was certified Gold and To Hell with the Devil was certified Platinum.

 Post-Stryper

 After Stryper, Gaines played in Rex Carroll's project King James along with Stryper alum Robert Sweet.
 He also recorded with Tourniquet on Crawl to China.
 Afterward, he formed SinDizzy with Stryper guitarist Oz Fox and released one album, He's Not Dead.